Report Identity Theft: What to Do If Your Identity is Stolen

 “I don’t remember opening that credit card account.
 And I certainly didn’t buy those items I’m being billed for.”

-Unfortunately, you may not know your identity’s been stolen until you notice that something’s amiss: you may get bills for a credit card account you never opened, your credit report may include debts you never knew you had, a billing cycle may pass without your receiving a statement, or you may see charges on your bills that you didn’t sign for, didn’t authorize and don’t know anything about.
+Depending on the type of identity fraud, you may not know your identity’s been stolen until you notice that something’s amiss: you may get bills for a credit card account you never opened, your credit report may include debts you never knew you had, a billing cycle may pass without your receiving a statement, or you may see charges on your bills that you didn’t sign for, didn’t authorize and don’t know anything about.

 Identity Theft Warning Signs: